BlackHawk’s LowBoy II Paramotor Quad:

 THE Paramotor Quad:

-The all new BlackHawk LowBoy II was designed and built by Mike Robinson who utilized his extensive experience in building custom Harleys.
+The BlackHawk LowBoy II was designed and built by Mike Robinson who utilized his extensive experience in building custom Harleys.
 The new LowBoy II features a new “raked” front end, tapered rear axle, lower ground clearance ( 7″), lower hang point attachment , adjustable billet aluminum hang points with bearings, a racing bucket seat, and 4 point harness.
 It also features light-weight polished aluminum wheels and ribbed aircraft style 2 ply tires.
 The wide stance front and rear axles are held in place via pins for easy removal.
 Cage connections to the LowBoy II are now made by light weight aluminum brackets.

 Many quads or trikes on the market have issues with the paint chipping, flaking, and don’t cater to the demands put on them over the years.
 Our LowBoy II frame is sandblasted, and then a powder coat primer is applied.
 This ensures your quad will look great for years to come.
 The final powder coat is completed in your choice of either Metallic Black Cherry with Clear Coat, or Metallic Gunsmoke Silver with Clear Coat!
 You will NOT find a better looking, better flying, or more stable wheeled vehicle in Powered Paragliding!
 All these features have earned this quad the reputation as the most sought-after in the sport.